Updated December 4, 2019

 Seeing Chimpanzees in Uganda

-Uganda is home to astounding number of primates, and we got the opportunity to go chimp trekking in not one but two locations – Kibale National Forest and Kyambura Gorge.
+Uganda is home to an astounding number of primates, which we could never omit on this African safari animals list.
+And we got the opportunity to go chimp trekking in not one but two locations – Kibale National Forest and Kyambura Gorge.
 While Uganda is known as the home of gorillas, chimp trekking shouldn’t be overlooked and is a completely different experience!
 The chimps are loud, confident and aggressive, while gorillas are calm and passive.

 As you walk through the forest to see the chimps, you will be surprised as the forest comes alive with their calls.
 We found ourselves running through the forest to keep up with group as they swung through the trees until they finally made their way into the forest floor.
 Though you are told to stay a regulated distance away, we found the animals constantly strayed into our territory.
 It is truly a wildlife adventure experience like no other.